 At the end of a path passing between 6 majestic Chusan palms lies the entrance to the Dutch Garden.

-The term 'Dutch Garden' began to appear in England around the turn of the twentieth century to describe a geometric parterre which was filled with densely planted, colourful flowers often enclosed by clipped Buxus hedges or low walls.
+The term 'Dutch Garden' began to appear in England around the turn of the twentieth century to describe a geometric parterre which was filled with densely planted, colourful flowers often enclosed by clipped buxus hedges or low walls.

-The Dutch garden was renovated in 2007 with the removal of more than 40 trees and restoration of 6 Buxus-lined gravel lanes which radiate from a central circle.
-Sunlight filters through the canopy of exotic trees planted many years ago which include original oaks, a Feijoa and a weeping Cherry, which in spring drapes its white blossom over a carpet of vibrant blue Ajuga.
-Elsewhere, a Madron tree from North America with feathery red bark stands sentinel over drifts of flowering shrubs.
+The Dutch garden was renovated in 2007 with the removal of more than 40 trees and the restoration of 6 buxus-lined gravel lanes which radiate from a central circle.
+Sunlight filters through the canopy of exotic trees planted many years ago which include original oaks, a feijoa and a weeping cherry, which in spring drapes its white blossom over a carpet of vibrant blue ajuga.
+Elsewhere, a 'Madron Tree' from North America with feathery red bark stands sentinel over drifts of flowering shrubs.